FountainOfChris/predictive-modeling-for-agriculture/README.md

 # Predictive Modeling for Agriculture

-Dive into agriculture using supervised machine learning and feature selection to aid farmers in crop cultivation and solve real-world problems.
+Completed DataCamp project: Dive into agriculture using supervised machine learning and feature selection to aid farmers in crop cultivation and solve real-world problems.

 ## Project Description